 For rimfire training and plinking this rifle’s accuracy is perfectly acceptable.
 I’ll expect even better results after the red-dot is mounted and zeroed.
 I may try CCI’s Mini-Mag ammo for accuracy and reliability.
 I’ll update the results as soon possible.

 How To Disassemble The Colt M4 .22LR Carbine:

 According to the rifle’s manual, you are only supposed to break down the rifle into its basic upper and lower components, spray them out with Gun Scrubber, and put a drop of oil in a few key locations.
-The following video demonstrates the official way to clean the rifle.

 The manual also states that any further disassembly will void Walther’s excellent warranty.
 The problem is that .22 ammo is very dirty to shoot, and to properly clean and lubricate the rifle, further disassembly is absolutely necessary.
 You may choose to follow the manufacture’s cleaning and lubrication recommendations, but if you start to suffer serious reliability issues, you may choose to go ahead and break the rifle down further.